-Presents standards and procedures employed by accountants in the examination of financial statements.
-Discusses the auditor's reports, planning the audit, specific procedures applied to assets, liabilities, revenues and expenses.
-Prerequisite: BU 322.
+This course presents generally accepted auditing standards and procedures employed by accountants in the examination of financial statements.
+Discussions of the auditor's reports, planning the audit, and specific procedures applied to assets, liabilities, revenues, and expenses.
+It discusses the ethical framework governing auditors including Sarbanes Oxley legislation.
+Prerequisite: BU322.